-Once you try to straighten that knee, you are now lengthening both ends of the hamstrings.
-In other words, you’re not just lengthening them at the hip joint, but also at the knee end.
-Of course iliopsoas will not work alone and when you utilize the quadriceps to both straighten the knee and help the psoas keep the leg up, well, it doubles the fun.
-It shouldn’t be understated how difficult it is to keep the knee straight and lift the leg if you have tight hamstrings.
+Once you straighten that knee, you have now lengthened both ends of the hamstrings.
+In other words, you have lengthened them at the hip joint and at the knee end.
+Of course, iliopsoas does not work alone.
+And, when you utilize the quadriceps to both straighten the knee and help the psoas keep the leg up, well, it doubles the fun.
+I don’t want to understate how difficult it is to keep the knee straight and lift the leg if you have tight hamstrings.
 The quadriceps get tired more rapidly, as they do not have the assistance of the leg/foot being on the ground and gravity to help lengthen the hamstrings.
 Nope, it’s pure muscle strength of the quadriceps as they work directly against the tension in the hamstrings.

 This additional amount of internal rotation can cause a cramp in the TFL.
 It’s not to say that your quadricep can’t cramp as well.
 But, when you feel that cramp up high on your hip, just off to the side slightly, you can bet it’s your TFL working overtime.

 There are multiple intentions in utthita hasta padangusthasana.
 The obvious intention is lengthening the hamstrings and looking at the posture as a forward bending posture.
 Because we’re standing, building strength to do the work of lengthening the hamstrings adds to the complexity and difficulty.
 Finally, you have to work the length and the strength while developing proprioception and balancing!